Paws of Fury: The Legend of Hank: Release

-Paws of Fury: The Legend of Hank was theatrically released on July 15, 2022 by Paramount Pictures in North America.
+Paws of Fury: The Legend of Hank was theatrically released on July 15, 2022, by Paramount Pictures in North America.
 Its original release date was April 14, 2017 by Open Road Films, but was pushed to August 4, 2017.
 In November 2019, reports said the film was still at the "first animatic stage" at Cinesite, with a planned 2021 release.
 In January 2022, Paramount acquired the distribution rights from GFM Animation for $10 million for a release date of July 22, 2022, taking the release of Paramount Animation's Under the Boardwalk.
 In April, the release date was moved forward by a week to its July 15 date.
 It was expected to be released under the Paramount Animation brand, but was later revealed to be released under Nickelodeon Movies.
 The film was accompanied by a Big Nate short film titled Bad Hamster.
-It was also released on Sky as a Sky Cinema original on July 22, 2022 in the United Kingdom.
+It was also released on Sky as a Sky Cinema original on July 22, 2022, in the United Kingdom.

 Home media

-Paws of Fury: The Legend of Hank was available on digital download by Paramount Home Entertainment on August 16, 2022 in the United States.
+Paws of Fury: The Legend of Hank was released on digital download by Paramount Home Entertainment on August 16, 2022, in the United States.
 It was released on DVD and Blu-ray on October 18, 2022.

 Reception

 Box office

 In the United States and Canada, Paws of Fury: The Legend of Hank was released alongside Where the Crawdads Sing and Mrs. Harris Goes to Paris, and was projected to gross around $10 million from 3,475 theaters in its opening weekend.
 The film made $2.4 million on its first day, including $550,000 from Thursday night previews.
 It went on to debut to $6.3 million, finishing sixth at the box office.
 The film made $3.9 million in its second weekend (a drop of 38.7%), finishing seventh.
+It is to date, the highest-grossing film released by Aniventure.